danielterziev92/JuniorSoftwareDeveloperInternship/InternetSecuritiesBulgaria/task3/README.md

-#### In this task, I created a Python script leveraging web scraping libraries, specifically utilizing requests to fetch the HTML content and BeautifulSoup to parse and extract data.
-The target webpage was 'https://en.wikipedia.org/wiki/List_of_European_Union_member_states_by_population'.

-Upon accessing the webpage, the script identified and extracted data from the table named "List of European Union member states by population."
-This table contains information about European Union member states, including columns for ' Country' and 'Official figure.'
+# Condition:

+Using libraries by your choice (hint - requests & BeautifulSoup4 libraries should do the job) write a Python script
+that:

+* Opens the following webpage: 'https://en.wikipedia.org/wiki/List_of_European_Union_member_states_by_population'

-Upon accessing the webpage, the script identified and extracted data from the table named "List of European Union member states by population."
-This table contains information about European Union member states, including columns for ' Country' and 'Official figure.'
+* Extracts the data_rows from the table named "List of European Union member states by population"

+* Using values from columns 'Country' and 'Official figure' it should create a countries_dictionary variable with a
+  structure:
+  {country1:{'population': official figure1}, country2:{'population': official figure2}, etc.}

+for example
 <pre>
 {
     'Germany': {